-- Dependencies can be discussed upfront and align before the sprint planning.
-The team will not be blocked by missing support of other necessary teams.
+- Dependencies can be discussed upfront and aligned before the sprint planning.
+The team will not be blocked by missing the support of other necessary teams.

 The number of preplanning sessions and who participates depends on the complexity of the product, business, and dependencies on other development teams creating larger systems.

 An example of sprint preplanning sessions (three weeks sprint, the complex system developed for multiple business stakeholders and multiple development teams):